derpycode/cgenie.muffin/genie-userconfigs/PUBS/published/Cheng_et_al.Biogeosciences.2024/readme.txt

 which is the first listed tuned configuration in Table 2

-(see above for the explanation of the codes: YYY and XXX)

-For the Cretaceous:
+For the Cretaceous, the general form of the experiment is:

-./runmuffin.sh muffin.CB.p_p0093k.BASESI PUBS/published/Cheng_et_al.Biogeosciences.2024 muffin.CB.p_p0093k.BASESI.YYY.XXX.SPIN 10000
+./runmuffin.sh muffin.CB.p_p0093k.BASESI PUBS/published/Cheng_et_al.Biogeosciences.2024 muffin.CB.p_p0093k.BASESI.YYY.ZZZ.SPIN 10000

 e.g.,